Scottish Terriers: Understand and Love the Breed

-Scotties enjoy games.
 Scotties are highly intelligent and capable of fairly complex games.
 My girl Meg loved to play “hide and seek” around our house.
-I would hide in different rooms, behind doors, in closets, and she would use her consider powers of scent and hearing to find me.
+I would hide in different rooms, behind doors, in closets, and she would use her considerable powers of scent and hearing to find me.
 She loved the game but quickly learned my hiding places so I had to find more tricks to throw her off.
 Sometimes I’d sneak out the back door then around to the front to hide in the living room.
-In the end she would always find me!
+In the end, she would always find me!
 Scotties also enjoy finding toys or treats you hide from them.

-Scotties love squeaky toys but are very tough on the equipment.
+Scotties are very tough on equipment.
 Your Scottie’s main goal with a squeak toy is to surgically remove the squeaker with his teeth.
 Once that is accomplished, the toy becomes an object for “keep away” or tug-of-war.
 Most trainers warn you to never let your dog beat you at tug-of-war because it establishes her dominance over you.
 Your Scottie is a Diehard tug-of-war expert so if you can’t beat him at it, don’t get lured into the game.

 Don't expect your Scottie to differentiate between a plush chew toy and your suede and lambskin slippers.
 They are both things to be humbled to the Scottie will!
 If it is not a toy, keep it out of Scottie tooth and claw range.

-Scotties are very rough and tumble when they play.
-They love to run, growl, and pounce on small, moving objects.
+when they play, they love to run, growl, and pounce on small, moving objects.
 Mind your fingers at all times.
 Never attempt to grab a toy that a Scottie is dead set on grabbing first.
 She may accidentally bite you and I can say from experience that this will be painful.

-Never, ever hit your Scottie.
 Her bond of trust and affection with you can be broken forever after even one instance of physical abuse.
 Scotties have long memories.
 If your Scot commits a grievous mistake, such as biting someone, scold her sharply (“Nessie!
 Bad girl!”) and confine her immediately in her crate.
 Then you will have to begin the work of figuring out what prompted the behavior and how to correct it.
 But hitting definitely will not solve the problem.
-On occasion I do tap my girl Isabel lightly on the nose with one finger when she is being willful.
+On occasion, I do tap my girl Isabel lightly on the nose with one finger when she is being willful.
 That is more than enough to get her attention.

 Love and understand your Scottish terrier and he will give you years of devoted compansionship, fun, wisdom, and insight into the heart of one of God's great, noble creatures.